-2.5.1 Uranium metal- and uranium oxide- water mixtures at low U enrichment
+2.5.1 Uranium metal- and uranium oxide- water mixtures at low 235U enrichment

-An application of multiparameter control is control of both the $^{235}$ U enrichment of uranium and one of the parameters of Subsection 2.4.
-Parameter limits [21] applicable to aqueous systems containing uranium metal or uranium oxide (UO2), regardless of the size and shape of metal or oxide pieces, are specified as functions of enrichment in Tables VI-VIII of [21] which give, respectively, the mass of $^{235}$ U, the cylinder diameter, the slab thickness, the volume, and the areal density.
+An application of multiparameter control is control of both the 235U enrichment of uranium and one of the parameters of section 2.4.
+Parameter limits [20] applicable to aqueous systems containing uranium metal or uranium oxide (UO2), regardless of the size and shape of metal or oxide pieces, are specified as functions of enrichment in tables VI-VIII of [20] which give, respectively, the mass of 235U, the cylinder diameter, the slab thickness, the volume, and the areal density.

-2.5.2 Aqueous uranium solutions at low U enrichment
+2.5.2 Aqueous uranium solutions at low 235U enrichment

-A similar application of multiparameter control is control of both U enrichment and one of the parameters of Table 2-1, together with the maintenance of a uniform aqueous solution.
+A similar application of multiparameter control is control of both 235U enrichment and one of the parameters of Table 2-1, together with the maintenance of a uniform aqueous solution.
 Table 2-6 lists parameter limits for uniform aqueous solutions of uranium where the enrichment is controlled within the stated limit.
-Concentrations of saturated solutions, which are here taken to be 5 molar for $UO_2F_2$ solutions and 2.5 molar for $UO_2(NO_3)2$ solutions, shall not be exceeded.
+Concentrations of saturated solutions, which are here taken to be 5 molar for UO2F2 solutions and 2.5 molar for UO2(NO3)2 solutions, shall not be exceeded.